Create a Branch 🪓

 DESC LIMIT 5;

-In the next step we’ll see how to merge our branch back into main.
+In the next step we’ll see how to commit our changes and merge our branch back into main.